 Once the engine is running smoothly, a train can be coupled on and the run can proceed.
-Since all of the locomotive's functions are controlled from the cab, it can be driven like a full-size engine, meaning that you'll have to stay with the engine through the run if The weather can dramatically affect you want to change its speed or direction.
+Since all of the locomotive's functions are controlled from the cab, it can be driven like a full-size engine, meaning that you'll have to stay with the engine through the run if you want to change its speed or direction.
 If you have a suitable track, the engine can be left to run on its own at a steady speed.
 Keep your eye on the water glass.
-When the water level drops, add water by pumping the hand pump.
+When the water level drops, add water by pumping the hand pumper.